 On December 4, 2017 an hour-long oral argument between two former US Solicitor Generals took place in Washington, D.C.
 The case—Gov. Christopher J. Christie, Governor of New Jersey, et al vs. National Collegiate Athletic Association, et al–is centered on the Professional and Amateur Sports Protection Act of 1992 (PASPA), the federal ban on legal sports betting.

 What was PASPA?

 PASPA, also known as the Bradley Act, was enacted in 1992 and prohibited state-sponsored sports betting outside of a handful of approved states.
 Only Nevada was allowed to offer a full menu of sports betting, including the type that generates the most betting interest – single-game, point-spread wagering.
 Delaware had the only other meaningful state-sponsored sports betting market in the nation, an NFL parlay scheme operated by the state lottery that handled $24 million in wagers in 2016.

 Two other state-level sports betting operations were allowed to keep their existing sports lotteries under PASPA.
-Montana is essentially limited to betting squares contests at licensed taverns and bars, and Oregon offered parlay sports betting until 2007 through the lottery.
+Montana was essentially limited to betting squares contests at licensed taverns and bars, and Oregon offered parlay sports betting until 2007 through the lottery.

 Interestingly, PASPA allowed states which had operated licensed casino gaming for a period of ten-years prior with a grace period to pass sports betting legislation.
 This caveat was baked in specifically with New Jersey in mind.
 New Jersey didn’t capitalize on the opportunity at the time, only to take up arms against PASPA in 2009.

 The two sides

 Leading the charge for the repeal of PASPA was New Jersey lead attorney Ted Olson, who rightfully argued that PASPA was unconstitutional and needed to be struck down.
 The New Jersey Thoroughbred Horsemen’s Association, represented by accomplished local attorney Ron Riccio, was also a plaintiff.
-Riccio believes the state’s 2014 Sports Wagering Law complies with PASPA, and, therefore, Atlantic City casinos and racetracks should be able to offer legal sports betting.
+Riccio believed the state’s 2014 Sports Wagering Law complied with PASPA, and, therefore, Atlantic City casinos and racetracks should have been able to offer legal sports betting.

 Other proponents included: